What Size Truck Do I Need To Pull A Travel Trailer?

 The Best Three-Quarter Ton Pickup Trucks For Towing A Travel Trailer

-Three quarter ton pickup trucks are the next step up from half-tons.
-They tend to be more robust in suspension, transmission, and other important towing features.
+Three-quarter-ton pickup trucks are the next step up from half-tons.
+They tend to be more robust in suspension, transmission, and other essential towing features.

 A lot of them have heavy-duty diesel engines that further produce superior torque.
-Though this does mean that have a much higher price tag.
+However, this does mean that they have a much higher price tag.

-Though there are certainly some models and trim levels that can tow even more that that safely.
+Though there are certainly some models and trim levels that can tow even more than that safely.

 The Ford Super Duty F-250